custom-components/zaptec/README.md

 - disconnected:         Disconnected
 - unknown:              Unknown

-The changes to the Charger mode will also cause the [Load Balancing blueprint](#load-balancing-your-charger) compatible with 0.7.x to stop working.
-There is an [open PR](https://github.com/svenakela/ha/pull/10) for a 0.8.x-compatible version.
+The changes to the Charger mode will also cause the old [Load Balancing blueprint](#load-balancing-your-charger) compatible with 0.7.x to stop working.
+0.8.x-compatibility was added to the blueprint in [this commit](https://github.com/svenakela/ha/commit/0807441486c512a08c08a44c5ea18b144a1f6fca).
 If you use this blueprint, or a variant of it, you will need to update your blueprint/automation accordingly.